 Types of Objectives

-Thorlabs offers several types of objectives from Nikon and Olympus.
+Thorlabs offers several types of watter dipping and immersion objectives.
 This guide describes the features and benefits of each type of objective.

 Water-Immersion (Coverslip) or Water-Dipping Objectives